Futura (graffiti artist): Biography

 During the 1990s he was involved with clothing companies such as GFS, Subware and Project Dragon.
 More recently much of Futura's artwork has evolved into the production of collectible toys, sneakers; and a diverse range of creative media, working with Recon, Nike, Medicom Toy, Undercover, Supreme, Levi's and A Bathing Ape.

 Futura also designs his own clothing under the label Futura Laboratories with a store located in Fukuoka, Japan.

 Futura was interviewed and featured in the 2005 sneaker documentary Just For Kicks.

+Futura appeared as himself in the 2006 action-adventure video game Marc Ecko's Getting Up: Contents Under Pressure alongside other notable graffiti artists.

 His 2012 exhibition Future-Shock was curated by Nemo Librizzi and shown by Andy Valmorbida in New York City.
 Past galleries who have organized one man exhibitions include Fun Gallery, Tony Shafrazi Gallery, Philippe Briet Gallery, Galerie du Jour Agnès B., and Galerie Jérôme de Noirmont.
 Museum exhibitions include New York / New Wave at PS1 (1981), Coming from the Subway at Groninger Museum (1992), Beautiful Losers (2004) and Art in the Streets at Museum of Contemporary Art, Los Angeles (2011).

 In 2012, Futura designed the special edition Hennessy V.S. bottle.

 In 2017, Futura designed a collection of T-shirts with Uniqlo.

 In 2019, Futura designed a pointman bobblehead, a baseball jersey, and a baseball cap with the New York Mets.

-In late 2019, Futura collaborated with Funko to design decals for a Star wars line sold exclusively at Target.
+In late 2019, Futura collaborated with Funko to design decals for a Star Wars line sold exclusively at Target.
 Two designs were falsely claimed to be his but were in fact designed in-house by Funko [Red and Black Boba Fetts, both the 4 and 10 inch variants].

 In 2020, Futura designed in collaboration with BMW a bespoke series of vehicles that were shown at Frieze LA 2020 in Los Angeles, US.

 In September 2020 a pair of Nike sneakers that he designed, known as the "Leonard Hilton McGurr ‘Futura’ Nike Dunk High Pro SB ‘FLOM’" sold at auction for US$63,000.